tsandner/veeam-alexa-skill/README.md

 ### Use the skill with Alexa

-1. Use your browser to navigate to alexa.amazon.de & login
+1. Use your browser to navigate to alexa.amazon.com & login
 2. Go to Skills (left menue)
 3. Go to "Your Skills" (top right)
 4. You should see your veeam-alexa-demo skill
 5. Try it out!
+**Note: Your Echo device needs to be setup in English language (alexa.amazon.com settings of the echo device)**

 ### Credits